 Duty Officer Control Room

 During the Winter Period, including the lead-in and lead-out periods, a Duty Officer Control Room will operate from a central location between 5pm and 9am on weekdays.
-The Duty Officer will work from home on a standby arrangement on Saturdays and Sundays during the winter period unless the 2 to 5 day forecast predicts adverse weather over the weekend period.
-A decision will be taken on the Thursday each week regarding the requirement to work from the Duty Officer Control Room.
+The Duty Officer will work from home on a standby arrangement on Saturdays and Sundays during the winter period unless the 2-to-5 day forecast predicts adverse weather over the weekend period.
+A decision will be taken on Thursday of each week regarding the requirement to work from the Duty Officer Control Room.

 During adverse weather, a central location is desirable to allow easy access to weather forecast data, weather radar, roads sensor data and the forecast provider's consultation service.
 It acts as a hub of communication and information in the effective management of the service in the 3 Council areas.
 This will also allow communications with the Police, members of the public and the local authority’s 24hr emergency controls.
-At the times specified above the co-ordination of winter operations together with the upkeep of the essential duty log is also efficiently managed by the Duty Officer from the control room.
-The Duty Officer control room is currently located at Earls Road Depot in Grangemouth.
+At the times specified above the co-ordination of winter operations and the upkeep of the essential duty log is also efficiently managed by the Duty Officer from the control room.
+The Duty Officer control room is currently located at Springkerse in Stirling.

 Weather and other emergencies

 The Winter Service is not an emergency operation in the traditional sense.
-It is reasonably predictable that certain conditions will pertain at times during the winter and hence a certain amount of planning can be made in anticipation.
+It is reasonably predictable that certain conditions will pertain at times during the winter, meaning a certain amount of planning can be made in anticipation.
 Other weather emergencies and the consequences are less predictable and less preparation can be made.
 However, procedures must allow for the efficient and early response to weather emergencies of any kind and other emergencies such as road accidents, landslips etc.

 Since a control system exists for winter purposes, it is logical to handle other emergencies through the same procedure at the appropriate time of year.
-Outwith the winter period responsibility and control will be with the Roads and Grounds Manager or nominated representative(s).
+Outwith the winter period, responsibility and control will be with the Roads Manager or nominated representative(s).

-The Roads and Grounds Manager or Duty Manager may place additional staff as required on standby on receipt of an adverse weather forecast.
+The Roads Manager or Duty Manager may place additional staff as required on standby on receipt of an adverse weather forecast.

 Carriageways